Gardening for Cajun cooking.

 and also need to raise the soil's pH, add some limestone;

-if you need to add calcium but don't want to affect pH, use gypsum.
+but don't want to affect pH, use gypsum.

 Enjoy!